 New water heaters are energy-efficient home upgrades to consider, as all the leading water heater manufacturers are producing electric heat pump water heaters.
 Therefore, you can easily select these electric options over their fossil fuel counterparts.

 To reduce energy costs, you don’t have to spend a ton of money.
 In fact, even small changes can make a big difference.
+Plus, some states will let you write off your cooling, heating, and water systems at the end of the year.
+For example, tax incentives to purchase heat pumps, heat pump water heaters, boilers, and more include a 30% tax credit as well as the cost of installation up to $2,000.
 If you don’t have the budget to do one of the home upgrades above, here are some less expensive, easy things you can do that will also make your home more energy efficient.

 - Seal cracks and leaks in your home with caulking.

 - Install a programmable thermostat.